 Fire Drills / Fire Prevention

 The Public Safety Department conducts fire drills for all groups staying in the University's Residence Halls.
-In addition, the Department performs a monthly survey of all fire safety equipment and works with both Facilities and the Safety Committee to ensure all applicable fire codes are adhered to.
+In addition, the Department performs a monthly survey of all fire safety equipment and works with both Facilities and the Safety Committee to enforce all applicable fire codes.

 Criminal Justice Career Presentation